METALS-Copper slides to 3-week low as Chinese demand disappoints

 sentiment data.

-to close at $8,050 a tonne, erasing early gains to hit an intraday low of
+to $8,070 a tonne by 1623 GMT, erasing early gains to hit an intraday low of

 lows.